Online Bachelor of Arts in History

 * Indicates a required field

-Every story has a backstory — a history of how that particular narrative unfolded, of how the society we live in came to be and of how the institutions, values and ideologies of society have changed or persisted over time.
-In this online history degree, you’ll study these processes of change from different locations and time periods, from the ancient to the modern world.
+Every story has a backstory; a history of how that particular narrative unfolded, of how the society we live in came to be, and of how the institutions, values and ideologies of society have changed or persisted over time.
+You’ll study these processes of change from different locations and time periods, from the ancient to the modern world.
 Additionally, you’ll learn about a range of cultures from Indigenous societies before colonization to the modern global scene.

-Throughout the courses in this program, you’ll read eyewitness testimonies of major historical events, watch documentaries and other films that bring the past alive and mull over brilliantly-crafted historical monographs that challenge your preconceived ideas on topics such as war and peace, social and political unrest, the creation of families and gender roles.
+Throughout the courses in this program, you’ll read eyewitness testimonies of major historical events, watch documentaries and other films that bring the past alive, and review historical monographs that examine topics such as war and peace, social and political unrest and more.

-These skills have many applications and are crucial to the creation of informed citizens in a democracy.
-Not only are these skills useful for historians and history teachers, but they’re also valuable assets for park rangers, researchers, law consultants, project managers and c-suite business leaders.
+These skills have many applications and are crucial to informing citizens in a democracy.
+Beyond being useful for historians and history teachers, these abilities are also valuable assets for park rangers, researchers, law consultants, project managers and c-suite business leaders.

 Will my diploma say ‘online’?